gondwanasoft/fitbit-text-rect/README.md

 -
 This is largely untested.
 The widget is probably lacking default attributes and may not respond to CSS.

+Due to a bug in Fitbit OS's getBBox(), text-rects won't display correctly if rotated.

 Pull requests are welcome!